Last updated on 2026-01-30

 Featured Experiences

-- Hands-on training in a state-of-the-art cybersecurity lab.
+- Hands-on learning in a modern cybersecurity lab.

-- Collaboration with industry partners to enhance learning and job readiness.
+- Collaboration with industry partners to enhance practical skills.

 - Access to current IT security tools and techniques.